 This is the 6th annual World Ballet Day.
 Credit for the original idea goes to The Royal Ballet who, in 2012, live-streamed a nine-hour day of behind-the-scenes footage, which drew 200,000 viewers, and, since then, over 3.6 million viewers to the YouTube archive.
-Want to see the company class segment of that auspicious event?
-It’s amazing.

 Those who will be in London on October 23rd are in for an extra treat.
 In line with this year’s theme of “Every Body Can Dance,” the Royal Opera House will open its doors to everybody and every body, offering activities, demonstrations, a free lunchtime performance, all in addition to what’s going streaming online (via Facebook and YouTube).
 One perk of this for Londoners and The Royal Ballet both, I imagine, is the unparalleled exposure to the newly renovated Royal Opera House, completed in 2018.
 Chief Executive, Alex Beard, shared that, “We are delighted to open the doors to a transformed Royal Opera House, with our new Linbury Theatre, new entrances, foyers and terraces, a new café, bar and restaurant and refurbished Clore Studio, as well as an extensive programme of daytime events, activities and festivals.
 The Royal Opera House is now open every day from 10am, and we want as many people as possible to visit one of the world’s most beautiful theatres, to experience our art forms and to get a taste of the remarkable creativity at play here.”

 For my coverage of the 2014, 2015, 2016, 2017 and 2018 World Ballet Days, click on their dates.
 And if you’re hungry to read about behind the scenes in the ballet world, check out my novels from the Ballet Theatre Chronicles, Off Balance (only 99 cents!) and Outside the Limelight, named a Best Book of 2017 by Kirkus Reviews.
-And my newest dance-centric novel, A Dancer’s Guide to Africa, quarter-finalist for the 2018 BookLife Prize, is on special right now for only 99 cents.
-Grab it before the price returns to $3.99.
+The latter, and my newest dance-centric novel, A Dancer’s Guide to Africa, are FREE today, October 22nd and tomorrow, to celebrate World Ballet Day.
+Just click on their titles!

-World Ballet Day 2018 Official Schedule
+World Ballet Day 2019 Official Schedule

 The Australian Ballet, Melbourne